 The City's philosophy is to help build the capacity of community-based service providers, rather than to increase the size of its bureaucracy.
 This has been achieved by providing local funding to support administrative contracts in all areas of nonprofit services - affordable housing, youth programs, human services and economic development.
+In turn, the provider can rely on City funds to leverage additional private and governmental resources.
+This further enables the provider to focus their efforts on building capacity and designing programs, ensuring that services are efficient and relevant.
 As a result, the nonprofit network in Santa Fe is among the strongest in the state of New Mexico.
 Many pilot programs initiated in Santa Fe have been replicated not only statewide, but across the nation.